Why is this medication prescribed?

 Swallow the extended-release tablets whole; do not chew or crush them.

 Shake the liquid well before each use to mix the medication evenly.

 The chewable tablets should be chewed thoroughly before they are swallowed.
 The other tablets should be taken with a full glass of water.

 The 250 mg and 500 mg tablets of amoxicillin and clavulanic acid contain the same amount of clavulanic acid.
 Do not substitute two 250 mg tablets for one 500 mg tablet.
 The 250 mg regular tablet and the 250 mg chewable tablet contain different amounts of clavulanic acid.
 They also should not be substituted.

 Take amoxicillin and clavulanic acid until you finish the prescription, even if you feel better.
-Stopping amoxicillin and clavulanic acid too soon may cause bacteria to become resistant to antibiotics.
+If you stop taking amoxicillin and clavulanic too soon, or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Other uses for this medicine

 Amoxicillin and clavulanic acid also is used sometimes to treat certain sexually transmitted diseases (STD).
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to amoxicillin (Amoxil, Trimox, Wymox), clavulanic acid, penicillin, cephalosporins, any other medications, or any of the ingredients in amoxicillin and clavulanic acid preparations.
 Ask your pharmacist for a list of the ingredients.